 Woodland Public Library opens its new Science and Society Discussion Series with “Toxic Tragedies”.
 “Toxic Tragedies” is a two-part lecture/discussion series led by Dr. Robert Rice, Chair of Environmental Toxicology at UC Davis.
 Dr. Rice will survey toxic tragedies since the mid-1800's, discuss how they occur, their influence on the public’s perception of scientific knowledge, and the impact of these perceptions on present day controversial and critical issues such as Climate Change and Genetically Modified Organisms (GMO).

-Wednesday November 1 at 6:00pm Woodland Public Library Leake Room
+Wednesday November 1st 6:00pm at the Library Leake Room

-Wednesday December 6 at 6:00pm Woodland Public Library Leake Room
+Wednesday December 6th 6:00pm at the Library Leake Room

 The Woodland Public Library Science and Society Discussion Series will be an on-going lecture/presentation and discussion series hosted by the library on Wednesday evenings.
 All are welcome to attend and we encourage an open dialogue on all the topics presented.
 For more information about the Science and Society Discussion Series please contact the library at email@example.com or 530-661-5980.